AlexisD04/Glyphe/README.md

 ./glyphe.sh
 ```

 A Python environment with all required modules is automatically created and loaded when the framework starts.
-(Make sure python3-venv and python3-pip are on their last version)
+(Make sure python3-venv and python3-pip are on their lastest version.)

 ### AUTHENTIFICATION